 Canada has been an attractive destination for Filipino emigrants.
-In fact, since 2014, the Philippines has become among the top source of immigrants to Canada; it tops the number of new settlers coming to the province of Manitoba, along with those from India, China and Nigeria.
+In fact, since 2014, the Philippines has become among the top source of immigrants to Canada; it tops the number of new settlers coming to the province of Manitoba, along with those from India, China, and Nigeria.

-Such qualities are appealing to many Filipinos who not only want to provide better future for their families but also assimilate well with fellow immigrants.
-To get a better grasp of Canadian way of life and reduce impact of culture shock, here are some of the things new immigrants have to note even before they arrive at its shores.
+Such qualities are appealing to many Filipinos who not only want to provide a better future for their families but also assimilate well with fellow immigrants.
+To get a better grasp of the Canadian way of life and reduce the impact of culture shock, here are some of the things new immigrants have to note even before they arrive at its shores.

 Familiarize the language

 Although Canada is generally an English-speaking nation, the language also has French as an official language, and the duo appears in daily literature.
 Usage of English, though, is more widespread than French, but for Filipinos whose English-language skills are patterned from American English, there are adjustments to make.
 Both spelling (Canadian colour vs American color, Canadian labour vs American labor) and vocabulary (Canadian washroom vs American restroom vs Filipino CR, Canadian pop vs Filipino soft drink).
 There is more to learn, but Canadians are quick to understand the dynamics of the world’s languages and newcomers need a bit of time to familiarize their newly-adopted culture.